 Message from the Selectboard

 This report is provided to voters ahead of the Annual Town Meeting to give you time to better understand the budget and the decisions that went into its preparation.
 This report is intended to serve as a policy document, a financial guide and a communications device to our residents.
 The report was created to help orient interested readers by providing a brief overview of the budget process, as well as an explanation of the organization of the budget itself.
 We hope you find this a useful tool as you better acquaint yourself with the latest financial and planning information for the Town.
-Though we had intended to write this report in conjunction with the Advisory Committee, we ran out of time.
+In the future, we intend to write this report in conjunction with the Advisory Committee.

 Please note we have included an appendix at the end with definitions of many of the terms used in this document.

 The goal of the Selectboard in preparing this budget was to provide the same level of service as last year and to try to keep the overall operating budget increase under 3%.
 We started the process by asking all departments to provide a level-funded budget.
 If they needed to exceed that level of funding, we required justification.
 We also asked all departments to review their capital needs for the next five years.
-We asked departments that could do so to look into purchasing used versus new and to explore leasing versus purchasing.
+We asked departments that could do so to look into purchasing used versus new items and to explore leasing versus purchasing.

 The Board knew going into the budgeting process that there were a few big-ticket items that were imminent.
-Road, bridge, and culvert repairs were on the Road Advisory Committee’s multi-year plan.
-The Selectboard also still firmly believes that we will need to build a new public safety building and that we should be planning for that.
-We were also told early on that the Wachusett Regional School District (WRSD) budget for Princeton was 4.66% higher than last year’s number.
+Road, bridge, and culvert repairs are on the Road Advisory Committee’s multi-year plan.
+The Selectboard still firmly believes that we will need to build a new public safety building and that we should be planning for that.
+We were also told early on that the proposed Wachusett Regional School District (WRSD) budget for Princeton was 4.66% higher than last year’s number.

 COVID-19 threw a giant wrench into budget preparation.
 We typically budget based on estimates from the State that come out in January.
 State numbers aren’t final until the State passes its budget.
 There is quite a bit of concern that the State’s revenues for FY20 and FY21 will be significantly decreased.
 We don’t know how that will affect Princeton.
-The State provided little revenue guidance to the Town.
-If we don’t pass a budget at Town Meeting before June 30, we can operate on a 1/12th budget.
+The State has provided little revenue guidance to the Town.
+If we don’t pass a budget at Town Meeting before June 30, we can operate on a 1/12th budget (we would be allowed to spend up to 1/12 of FY20’s annual budget each month).
 However, we must hold our Annual Town Meeting within 30 days of the Governor rescinding the State of Emergency.
 Given that we don’t know when that will be and how much notice we will get, the Selectboard decided it was better for the Town to pass a budget based on conservative revenue estimates than to operate on a 1/12th budget.
 However, we are requesting authorization to operate on a 1/12th budget though in case we can’t hold our meeting on June 27, we don’t get a quorum of voters, or the budget article fails to pass.

 Why does the revenue estimate matter for Town Meeting?
 Throughout the meeting, voters will be asked to “raise and appropriate” funds for various purposes.
 The amount we need to raise through property taxes is higher if revenues are lower.
 The tax impact on the average single-family home we display in monetary articles will be based on our conservative (lower) revenue estimate.